Yukina Kinoshita

-Yukina Fujimoto (藤本 優樹菜, Fujimoto Yukina), known by her maiden name Yukina Kinoshita (木下 優樹菜, Kinoshita Yukina), is a Japanese model, actress, and television personality.
+Yukina Fujimoto (藤本 優樹菜, Fujimoto Yukina), known by her maiden name Yukina Kinoshita (木下 優樹菜, Kinoshita Yukina), is a Japanese model and television personality.
 She was a member of the musical group Pabo alongside Mai Satoda and Suzanne, all three of whom were later grouped with Shuchishin as members of Aladdin.

 Career

 Kinoshita was born in Katsushika, Tokyo, and attended Shibuya Liberal High School.
 She began modelling at the age of 19, when she got her first assignment as a lingerie model in the 2007 edition of Sanai swimsuit image girl.
 Later in 2008, she landed another assignment as an image girl for the company Kygnus Sekiyu.
 She also did gravure modelling and released two photobooks, with the first being Yukina 2007 and the second Wakannai in 2008, as well as two DVDs.
 She became famous primarily as a television personality, appearing first on the quiz show Quiz!
 Hexagon II, where she became known as a o-baka tarento (dumb celebrity).
 It was during this time that she became a part of the bands Pabo and Aladdin the Second.
 She has appeared in commercials for popular brands such as Pizza Hut, Kirin Brewery Company, and GREE, as well as in Japanese fashion magazines such as Pinky and Vivi.
 In 2007 she was a regular on Pokémon Sunday.